1. Online Application

 TFLF offers voluntary internships only.
 Some costs of participation (i.e. transport, visa costs, housing) may be covered by the sponsors of the program, but the level of sponsorship may be limited and may vary from year to year.
 Some level of self-funding will be necessary to participate in the program.

-Following the success of the first edition, the U.S. Embassy in Warsaw joined TFLF as a partner.
-The Embassy has awarded TFLF a grant to cover some of the costs of our scholars (such as plane tickets and accommodation in Washington D.C.) and will also assist TFLF in developing a series of appointments and meetings with US government officials for the scholars.
+Following the success of the first three editions, the U.S. Embassy in Warsaw and the British Embassy in Warsaw joined TFLF as partners.
+Both Embassies have awarded TFLF a grant to cover some of the costs of our scholars (such as plane tickets and accommodation in Washington D.C. and London) and will also assist TFLF in developing a series of appointments and meetings with the government officials for the scholars.

 The duration of our internship programs typically ranges from 6 to 8 weeks.
 The internships take place in the summer/fall only.
 The internships in the UK will usually start in June and last till the end of July.
 The internships in the U.S. will start in August and end no later than the first half of October.
 Start and end dates are flexible.